jantimon/useWorkerPromise/README.md

 ### Run the worker only in Browser

-`createWorkerFactory` allows to conditionally execture the WebWorker by returning a falsy workerLoader:
+`createWorkerFactory` allows to conditionally execute the WebWorker by returning a falsy workerLoader:

 ```tsx
 const workerLoader = typeof window !== "undefined" &&